Meal kit subscriptions are a better gift than ever. Here are five great options

-A meal kit subscription just may be the ideal 2020 holiday gift.
-For one, they can be sent from afar and don't need to be handled, wrapped or exchanged in person.
-Also, with restaurant closures swinging back into effect in much of the country, we're all doing more cooking at home.
-Now, that's all well and good but as Helen Rosner so honestly put it in her recent New Yorker piece The Joylessness of Cooking, the rituals of incessant recipe planning and grocery shopping during the pandemic have grown wearisome for many.
+If you're stumped on what to give a home chef this year, a handy meal kit subscription just may be the ideal gift in 2020?
+For one, meal kits can be sent from afar with no need to be handled, wrapped or exchanged in person.
+Also, given that closures swinging back into effect in much of the country, we're all doing more home cooking.
+Now, that's all well and good but as Helen Rosner so honestly put it in her recent New Yorker admission The Joylessness of Cooking, the ritual of incessant recipe planning and grocery shopping during the pandemic has grown wearisome for many.
+Or it has for her, anyhow.

 Read more: The best foodie gift boxes and subscriptions to send this year